HbA1c Assay Interferences

 @ In the absence of specific method data, it can generally be assumed that immunoassay methods do not have clinically significant interference from HbE and HbD because the E and D substitution are distant from the N-terminus of the hemoglobin beta chain (1).

-$ In the absence of specific method data, it can generally be assumed that both immunoassay and boronate affinity methods show interference from HbF levels above ~10-15% (2,3).
+$ In the absence of specific method data, it can generally be assumed that immunoassay, boronate affinity and enzymatic methods show interference from elevated HbF levels (2,3).

 More comprehensive information regarding HbA1c assay interferences